nopitown/ai-tips-and-notes/development/mental-model.md

 **Tips:**

+- **Use an LLM as an automated evaluator:** Consider using a separate LLM call, potentially using a strong model with reasoning capabilities, to act as an automated judge.
+Assign it the role of the primary stakeholder or end-user of the generated output.
+Ask it to assess the usefulness, clarity, and overall quality from that stakeholder's perspective.
+This approach can provide rapid feedback beyond simple metrics and can be implemented as a standalone CLI tool or integrated into a CI/CD pipeline.
 - Timebox your iterations.
 Remember that LLMs are always evolving, so you don't need to aim for perfect results now, but you should aim for good results.
 - Consider deployment factors like API availability, regional restrictions, and throughput needs when making the final model decision.